MickGyver/DaemonBite-Arcade-Encoder/README.md

 2. Connect the Arduino Pro Micro to a USB port and let the drivers install.
 3. Choose the correct board and virtual COM port in the IDE.
 3. Compile/Upload the project.

+## License
+This project is licensed under the GNU General Public License v3.0.
+The name "daemonbite" is registered to my company in Finland and should not be used by others.